1960 - 1990

 Ten new creep test benches, two new pump systems

-Ten additional heated hydraulic creep test stands will be built.
-This will bring the total number of test stands available for conducting creep tests to 78.
+Ten additional heated hydraulic creep testing rigs will be built.
+This will increase the total number of testing rigs available for creep tests to 78.

-In addition, two precision double-piston pump systems from Vindum will be purchased to conduct creep tests that include dilatancy and permeability measurements.
+In addition, two precision double-piston pump systems from Vindum will be acquired for conducting creep tests with dilatancy and permeability measurements.